ClaudinNarsis/Pylon/assets/readme.md

 4. change meta and head tags for all pages

 Resume from:
-1.
+1. fix all footer

 Pending works:

-1. change content footer.
-2. WhatsApp api integration.
+1. WhatsApp api integration.
-3. Put links in the social media icon.
+2. Put links in the social media icon.
-4. Place three logos at the footer
+3. Place three logos at the footer
-5. form submition
+4. form submition